Review of Llano River Golf Course in Llano

 The greens at Llano River Golf Club are going to cause you some challenges.
 They range from small to about average and they are a variety of interesting shapes - pin placement can be a killer thanks to slope, contour, and undulation!
 A lot of the greens on the back are elevated and because of the size may be hard to hold.
 They were running slow and bumpy.
 The greens were in pretty rough condition but playable.

 Bottom line - worth playing if you're in the area, a good value, and family friendly.

 Rates: $33.00 to $33.00

-Service is very friendly, the pro shop sells golf balls, soft drinks, and snacks only.
-The entire facility is very dated and in need of some upgrading.
-There is a putting green and driving range.
+Service is very friendly, the pro shop (which was rebuilt after the flood) sells golf balls, soft drinks, and snacks only.
+There is a putting green and a driving range.